 - Line an 8 x 8-inch baking dish with parchment paper and set aside.

-- In a microwave-safe bowl or stovetop, combine your chocolate chips of choice, almond butter, sticky sweetener and coconut oil and melt until combined.
+- In a microwave-safe bowl or stovetop, combine your chocolate, almond butter, sticky sweetener and optional coconut oil and melt until combined.

 - Add your nuts/seeds of choice and mix until fully combined.

 - Pour the chocolate mix into the lined baking dish and spread out using a spatula.
 Refrigerate or freeze until firm.